TurcsikZ/ZSPD-Deep-learning-projekt/README.md

 <p> In the test_model.pynb notebook. </p>

 <h6>3.
 3D WGAN </h6>
-<h6> We were planning to train the pretrained model the citation gives on our data, however we ran into some difficulties so we might not be able to finish its implementation.</h6>
+<h6> We were planning to train the pretrained model the citation has on our data, however we ran into some difficulties so we might not be able to finish its implementation.</h6>